 Avrion Mitchison Prize

-In honour of its founding director Avrion Mitchison, the DRFZ awards the Avrion Mitchison Prize to young scientists every year.
-The prize recognises publications or dissertations that make a significant contribution to the understanding and treatment of rheumatic diseases.
+In honor of its founding director Avrion Mitchison, the DRFZ annually awards the Avrion Mitchison Prize to young scientists.
+The award recognizes publications or dissertations that make a significant contribution to the understanding and treatment of rheumatic diseases.

 The Avrion Mitchison Prize is endowed with 3,000 euros.
-Since 2019, the prize has been donated by the DRFZ.
-From 1999 to 2018, it is was sponsored by the Schering Foundation.
+Since 2019, the prize has been sponsored by the DRFZ, previously it was funded by the Ernst Schering Foundation from 1999 to 2018.

-The award ceremony takes place in autumn at an event marking the World Arthritis Day.
+The award ceremony will take place in the fall as part of an event to mark World Rheumatism Day.

-Avrion (Av) Mitchison (1928 – 2022) was a British immunologist.
-His work on immunological tolerance, immune regulation and the interaction between T and B lymphocytes made a significant contribution to our understanding of the immune system.
+Avrion (Av) Mitchison (1928 – 2022) was a British biologist and immunologist.
+With his work on immunological tolerance, immune regulation and the cooperation of T and B lymphocytes, he has made a significant contribution to our understanding of the immune system.

 From 1991 to 1996, he was the first Scientific Director of the then newly founded DRFZ.
-He established the field of research into the immunology of rheumatic diseases, in which various working groups studies the cells and mechanisms underlying the development and maintenance of rheumatic diseases.
+He established the research field of immunology of rheumatic diseases, in which various research groups investigate the cells and mechanisms that underlie the development and maintenance of rheumatic diseases.

-Avrion Mitchison’s research has not only paved the way for new approaches to studying autoimmune diseases.
-His findings also provided the basis for novel, targeted therapeutic approaches aimed at restoring immunological self-tolerance and thus significantly improving the treatment of rheumatic diseases.
+Avrion Mitchison’s research has not only paved the way for research into autoimmune diseases.
+His findings also formed the basis for new, targeted therapeutic approaches aimed at restoring immunological self-tolerance and thus sustainably improving the treatment of rheumatic diseases.

 2023 Timo Rückert, Deutsches Rheuma-Forschungszentrum Berlin, ein Leibniz-Institut